 This keto coconut tart recipe is made with a delicate coconut flour pastry case and filled with coconut and strawberry.
-It’s a delicious chewy tart for coconut lovers.
+It’s a delicious sweet and chewy tart for coconut lovers.

 The high fibre content of this keto coconut tart recipe makes this dessert at only just over 5g net carbs a tart.
-I used unsweetened finely ground coconut but larger shredded coconut would work just as well.
 It’s almost like a coconut Bakewell tart with a bottom layer of berry jam/sauce.

 The coconut flour pastry is delicate to handle but is worth the careful attention as when it is baked, it tastes so good.
 It’s a great low carb and gluten free pastry that would be enjoyed by all, whatever diet you follow.
 I found it easier to press the coconut flour pastry into the tart cases rather than roll it out.
 Low carb flours do not have the elasticity of gluten so they can be troublesome to roll out.
 It’s easier to press it in with your fingers.

 For the jam layer I made a chunky strawberry sauce by gently heating up chopped strawberries in a saucepan with a little water and a dash of erythritol.
 Simmer until the strawberries are soft and gently mash them.
 If the mixture is too runny, add a half teaspoon of xanthan gum to thicken the jam up.
 Raspberries could be used instead or you could use a few tablespoons of berry chia jam if you have that to hand.

 So far, this is the best sweet pastry I have made!
 I used larger tart cases to make them which resulted in 3 large tartlets.
 If you use a muffin tin or smaller tart cases the recipe will make 6.
 I was using larger tart cases purely as I have silicone cases and knew that they would be easier to remove.